sadman-siraj/sangoleyefisayo.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Computer Engineering, Electrical and Computer Engineering Department, University of New Mexico, Albuquerque NM, USA. - 2025 (expected)
+* Ph.D. in Computer Engineering, Department of Electrical and Computer Engineering, University of New Mexico, Albuquerque NM, USA. - 2025 (expected)
 * B.Sc. in Electrical and Electronic Engineering, Department of Electrical and Electronic Engineering, University of Dhaka, Bangladesh. - 2020

 Work experience